What is Imposed Budgeting?

 Once the finance manager is convinced that the budget is ready for implementation, the budget is loaded into the company’s financial system for easy tracking.
 The actual monthly revenues and expenses for each department are compared with the budgeted revenues and expenses.

-Afterward, reports generated showing any discrepancies or agreements with the budget.
-The top management uses the reports to determine which departments are performing well and those that are still slow in achieving the set targets.
+Afterward, reports are generated showing any discrepancies or agreements with the budget.
+The top management uses these reports to determine which departments are performing well and which ones are slow in achieving the set targets.